mukunds97/Fashion_MNIST_Classification/README.md

 # Fashion_MNIST_Classification
-Classification of Fashion Labels using CNN model
+1. Fashion Label Classification using CNN:

-1. Achieved 94% test accuracy for the CNN model by performing hyperparameter tuning to determine the optimal network architecture.
+- A Convolutional Neural Network (CNN) model was developed for fashion label classification.
+- Through hyperparameter tuning, the network architecture was optimized, resulting in a test accuracy of 94%.

+2. Identifying Mystery Labels using Intermediate Layer Encodings:
-2. Identified mystery labels in the dataset by leveraging encodings from the intermediate layer of a CNN model by applying dimensionality reduction with PCA and employing K-means and DBSCAN clustering algorithms for unsupervised classification.
+- Encodings from the intermediate layer of a CNN model were utilized to uncover unidentified labels within the dataset.
+- Dimensionality reduction techniques like Principal Component Analysis (PCA) were applied to reduce the dimensionality of the encodings.
+- Clustering algorithms such as K-means and DBSCAN were employed for unsupervised classification, enabling grouping of similar encodings.
+This process facilitated the identification and classification of the mystery labels in the dataset.

+3. Feature Extraction and Representation Analysis:
+- PCA and Autoencoder were compared for dimensionality reduction to analyze the effectiveness of feature extraction techniques.
-3. Analyzed feature extraction through dimensionality reduction using PCA and Autoencoder and determined that Autoencoder generated the most effective representation based on improved classification test accuracy with KNN.
+- Autoencoder was found to generate the most effective representation, as evidenced by improved classification test accuracy when combined with a K-nearest neighbors (KNN) classifier.
+This suggests that the Autoencoder model extracted more informative and discriminative features for accurate classification.